Security of device-independent quantum key distribution protocols: a review: Security analyses

-where $\delta$ is the Kronecker delta and $e=?$ denotes the case in which Eve is not correlated to Alice and Bob.
-We then assume that Eve maximises the local weight $q_{\cL}$ given an overall behaviour $P(a,b|x,y)$ and an appropriately chosen $P^{\cN\cL}(a,b|x,y)$.
-Then, the asymptotic secret key rate achievable from such behaviour can be upper bounded by considering the \emph{classical} intrinsic information.
+where $\delta$ is the Kronecker delta and $e =\mathrm{?}$ denotes the case in which Eve is not correlated to Alice and Bob.
+We assume that Eve has maximised the local probability $q_{\cL}$, given an appropriately chosen $P^{\cN\cL}(a,b|x,y)$, while constrained by Eq.~\eqref{eq: tripartite extensions}.
+Then, defining $P_{xy}(a,b,e) \coloneqq P(a,b,e|x,y)$ and $P(x,y)$ the joint probability of using inputs $x$ and $y$, we have the following upper bound on the key rate of such protocols on the behaviour $P$:

+where we sum over all pairs $(x,y)$ where rounds which used $(x,y)$ are used to generate the key.

-In~\cite{farkas2021bell}, the above convex combination attack is considered on correlations arising from arbitrarily many projective measurements on two-qubit Werner state with visibility $v$~\cite{werner1989quantum}.
+In~\cite{farkas2021bell}, the above convex combination attack is applied to correlations arising from arbitrarily many projective measurements on two-qubit Werner state with visibility $v$~\cite{werner1989quantum}.
 More precisely, by choosing the nonlocal correlation $P^{\cN \cL}(a,b|x,y)$ to be the one attainable using the maximally entangled state (i.e., $v = 1$) and the local correlation to be the one obtained using a local deterministic strategy, one can derive a lower bound on the critical visibility, i.e.~the minimum visibility for positive intrinsic information.
 They thus obtained a lower bound on the critical visibility of $v^L_\text{crit} \approx 0.7263$.
-On the other hand, it is well-known that there exist projective measurements that give rise to nonlocal correlations whenever the visibility is higher than $v_{\cN \cL} \approx 0.6964$.
-Since $v^L_\text{crit} > v_\mathcal{NL}$, it can be concluded that nonlocality is not sufficient for typical DI-QKD protocols: there exist nonlocal behaviours that do not allow such protocols to generate secret keys.
+On the other hand, there exist projective measurements that give rise to nonlocal correlations whenever the visibility is higher than $v_{\cN \cL} \approx 0.6964$~\cite{divianszky2017qutrit}.
+Since $v^L_\text{crit} > v_\mathcal{NL}$, it can be concluded that nonlocality is not sufficient for this family of DI-QKD protocols: there exist nonlocal behaviours that do not allow such protocols to generate secret keys.